marcelpetersen/mobil/_autotech-events/london-autotech-june-2019.md

 - template: simple-footer
   block: footer-1
   cta:
-event_description: "Taking place in <strong>Kensington Palace,</strong> this edition
+event_description: Taking place in <strong>Kensington Palace,</strong> this edition
   is already set to be superb.
-We'll be hearing from a fantastic selection of CEOs and founders from successful <strong>startups in the mobility industry,</strong>  who will be discussing the <strong>challenges and opportunities</strong> they face."
+We'll be hearing from a fantastic selection of CEOs and founders from successful <strong>startups in the mobility industry,</strong>  who will be discussing the <strong>challenges and opportunities</strong> they face.
 featured_image: "/uploads/2019/04/30/london@2x.jpg"
 output_page: true